 Section 313 Service of procedural documents by registered letter;

 Section 314 Service of procedural documents by unregistered letter or fax;

-Section 315 Service of procedural documents through bailiff, court official, another person or institution;
+Section 315 Service of procedural documents through a bailiff, court official, another person or institution;

-Section 315(1) Service of procedural documents arranged by participant in proceeding;
+Section 315(1) Service of procedural documents arranged by a participant in the proceeding;

 Section 316 Service of procedural documents in foreign states and on extra-territorial citizens of Republic of Estonia;

 Section 316(1) Implementation of Regulation (EC) No 1393/2007 of the European Parliament and of the Council;

 Section 317 Public service of procedural documents.